2026 Program

 AI is reshaping power on a global scale, from intelligence gathering to autonomous drones.
 Can we trust technology to protect us, or will AI in defence and surveillance undermine global peace?

-with A.C Grayling, Hon Weng Chong and Matt Kuperholz
+with A.C Grayling, Catriona Wallace and Matt Kuperholz

 As AI systems grow more autonomous, can they ever be conscious - or deserving of rights?
 Exploring new frontiers in digital agency and personhood.